atecarlos/protractor-http-mock/README.md

 ### Contributions

+* Thanks to `nielssj` for the `requestsMade` functionality and for pointing out a few bugs.
 * Thanks to `nadersoliman` for his input and pull request on allowing the user to set custom name for the protractor configuration file.